A Delphi study on the research priorities of UK oncology nurses and patients

 Professor, Director of Health Sciences Research

-Emma is a Registered Nurse with a research career spanning 30 years.
+Emma Ream is a Professor of Supportive Cancer Care and Director of Health Sciences Research.
+She is a Registered Nurse with a research career spanning 30 years.
 She qualified in 1990 having undertaken a BSc in Nursing with Economics at St Bartholomew's Hospital in conjunction with City University, London.
 She worked in general and oncology nursing before moving into academia at King's College London.
 She was awarded her MSc in Nursing from King's College London (1995) and later her doctorate (2002) for her work developing and evaluating an intervention for cancer-related fatigue.

-Emma held various research and teaching posts at King's College London before being conferred the title Professor of Supportive Cancer Care in 2009 in recognition of her contribution to cancer and palliative care nursing and her outstanding research profile and academic leadership.
+Emma held various research and teaching posts at King's College London before being conferred the title Professor of Supportive Cancer Care in 2009.
 At King's College London she led the Supportive Cancer Care Research Group and provided strategic leadership in the Florence Nightingale Faculty of Nursing and Midwifery for cancer and palliative nursing education and research.